crosser/pdns-pipe-nmc/SPEC.md

 #### map attribute

+FIXME - explain handling of the keys with dots.
+Also, add checks to the code to disallow empty elements.

 JSON Map object containing subdomain names as its keys and domain objects as values.
 Element of the map with empty key "" has special
 meaning: the value of this map element is merged into the current